yugabyte/yugabyte-db/docs/content/preview/explore/transactions/explicit-locking.md

 This section describes how explicit locking works in YugabyteDB.

-{{< note title="Setup" >}}

-Local single-node cluster or use the Sandbox cluster in YugabyteDB Managed.
-See [Set up your environment](../../../explore/#set-up-your-environment).

-{{< /note >}}

 YugabyteDB supports most row-level locks, similar to PostgreSQL.
 Explicit row-locks use transaction priorities to ensure that two transactions can never hold conflicting locks on the same row.
 To do this, the query layer acquires the row lock by assigning a very high value for the priority of the transaction that is being run.
 This causes all other transactions that conflict with the current transaction to fail, because they have a lower transaction priority.

 {{< note title="Note" >}}
 Explicit locking is an area of active development in YugabyteDB.
-A number of enhancements are planned in this area.
-Unlike PostgreSQL, YugabyteDB uses optimistic concurrency control and does not block / wait for currently held locks, instead opting to abort the conflicting transaction with a lower priority.
+A number of enhancements are planned.
+Unlike PostgreSQL, YugabyteDB uses optimistic concurrency control and does not block or wait for currently held locks, instead opting to abort the conflicting transaction with a lower priority.
 Pessimistic concurrency control is currently under development.
 {{</ note >}}

 The types of row locks currently supported are: